How To Sense Danger

 - Fire and numerous other threats to public safety

 - Severe legal ramifications, including large fines and possible imprisonment

 If you suspect someone is tampering with a natural gas or propane meter, please contact FPU immediately.
 Your call can be confidential.

-If your tank has shifted position, gas lines are bent, broken, or damaged, or you see something unusual about your system or appliance, turn off the main gas supply valve on your propane tank if it is safe to do so.
-Contact your propane retailer or a qualified service technician to have your gas system checked immediately.
+If your tank has shifted position, gas lines are bent, broken, or damaged, or you see something unusual about your system or appliance, turn off the gas valve at the cylinder/tank by turning the valve to the right (clockwise) if it is safe to do so.

 If your home or business has gas appliances installed, FPU recommends the installation of a CO monitor.
 Carbon monoxide is a colorless, odorless and tasteless gas that is toxic to humans and animals when encountered in concentrations above approximately 35 ppm.
 CO is a result of incomplete gas combustion.